vorpal-research/kex/README.md

 }
 ```

-Compile that class into the jar file and tun Kex on it using following command:
+Compile that class into the jar file and run Kex on it using following command:
 ```bash
 ./kex.sh --classpath test.jar --target TestClass --output test --mode concolic
 ```